On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Preliminary

 The procedure of constructing Kruskal coordinates for Schwarzschild spacetime outlined in the previous section becomes limited when applied to spacetimes with more than one horizon.
 To be able to resolve this obstacle, we re-interpret the main premise of the construction.
 If Bob lived in a four-dimensional Minkowski spacetime, his clock would be able to properly time the events taking place there globally.
-However, once the spacetime is only asymptotically Minkowskian, the chart will fail near the null hypersurfaces. \emph{But what if we start with a chart in the flat spacetime which is ill-defined at the locations defining these null hypersurfaces?} For example, we can define a "bad" chart $\mathcal{Z}$ in the conformal spacetime with the metric $g^{Con}_{\mu \nu}$, in which any given time duration $\Delta\tau$ of Alice's trip to the $r=2M$\footnote{In our analysis the conformal spacetime is Minkowski, so there are no horizons at the radius $r=2M$.} is mapped to $\Delta\tilde{t}\rightarrow 0$.
+However, once the spacetime is only asymptotically Minkowskian, the chart will fail near the null hypersurfaces.
+We can illustrate this scenario through the cartoon shown in figure [\ref{Bob's Clock}].

-Apparently, there is a family of these ``\emph{bad}" charts $\mathcal{Z}$ that would be well defined on the physical spacetime, with the metric $g_{\mu \nu}=\omega^2(x) g^{Con}_{\mu \nu}$, where $\omega(x)$ is the conformal factor.
+\emph{But what if the charting method (the ruler and the clock) were ill-defined in a Minkowski spacetime at precisely these locations which correspond to the null hypersurfaces in a curved spacetime?} For example, we can define a "bad" chart $\mathcal{Z}$ in the conformal spacetime with the metric $g^{Con}_{\mu \nu}$, in which any given timing of $\Delta\tau$ of Alice's trip to the $r=2M$\footnote{In our analysis the conformal spacetime is Minkowski, so there are no horizons at the radius $r=2M$.} is mapped to $\Delta\tilde{t}\rightarrow 0$.
+Apparently, there is a family of these ``\emph{bad}" charts $\mathcal{Z}$ that would be well defined on the physical spacetime, with the metric $g_{\mu \nu}=\omega(x) g^{Con}_{\mu \nu}$, where $\omega(x)$ is the conformal factor.
 They are only conditioned to contract the time interval $\Delta \tau$ at the same rate as the dilation of time in Bob's frame.
 One can find an equivalent argument in \cite{MTW} that we quote here "\emph{A better coordinate system, one begins to believe, will take these two points at infinity and spread them out into a line in a new ($r_{new},t_{new}$)-plane; and will squeeze the line ($r=2M, t$ from $-\infty$ to $\infty$) into a single point in the ($r_{new},t_{new}$)-plane}".
+A cartoon similar to figure [\ref{Bob's Clock}] can be made for such clocks which we will name \emph{Kruskal's clock} in figure [\ref{Kruskal's Clock}].
+In this step, we are not associating such a chart with any particular observer.